Department of Labor Logo United States Department of Labor

 Job Outlook

-Employment of instructional coordinators is projected to grow 2 percent from 2022 to 2032, about as fast as the average for all occupations.
+Employment of instructional coordinators is projected to grow 2 percent from 2023 to 2033, slower than the average for all occupations.

-About 19,200 openings for instructional coordinators are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite limited employment growth, about 20,100 openings for instructional coordinators are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 State & Area Data